junxit/us-congress-bills-115/metadata.md

 - 2018-01-25 — Placed on the Union Calendar, Calendar No. 391.
 - 2018-01-25 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-526.
 - 2018-01-25 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-526.
+- 2018-03-13 — Considered under suspension of the rules. (consideration: CR H1518-1520)
+- 2018-03-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4266.
+- 2018-03-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-13 — Mr. Curtis moved to suspend the rules and pass the bill, as amended.
+- 2018-03-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1518)
+- 2018-03-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1518)